HAECHI-LABS/vvisp/packages/vvisp/commands/README.md

 Contract code, please work here.
 > - The `contracts/Migrations.sol` file will be created.
 This Contract is necessary for using truffle.
-> - The `VvispRegistry.sol` file for registering information about contracts will be created in the `contracts/vvisp` folder.
 > - The `vvisp-config.js` file will be created.
 Set environment variables here.
 [See details](../../../CONFIGURATION.md#config).